1. Your Movie Idea

 Wars is a movie about heroism.

-If you're not sure just close your eyes and slug in
+If you're not sure, just close your eyes and slug

 the